Where Stay

 3 hotelsView selection

-Madère - Funchal (capitale)
+Madeira - Funchal (capitale)

-South-East (Caniço, Garajau, Machico & Caniçal)
+Southeast (Caniço, Garajau, Machico & Caniçal)

-South-West (Câmara de Lobos, Ponta do Sol & Calheta)
+Southwest (Câmara de Lobos, Ponta do Sol & Calheta)

-Madère - Sud-Est (Caniço, Garajau, Machico & Caniçal)
+Madeira - Sud-Est (Caniço, Garajau, Machico & Caniçal)

 North (Porto Moniz, São Vicente & Santana)